-The 2018 simultaneous local elections.
-Indonesian voters in 171 regions voted for the positions of governor, district-head, and mayor on 27 June 2018.
-With 152 million
+The 2018 simultaneous local elections.10 Indonesian voters in 171 regions voted for the positions of governor, district-head, and mayor on 27 June 2018.
+With 152 million voters and a turnout of 69% comprising 98.6 million votes, the 2018 election was one of the largest one-day elections in the world.
+Moreover, due to its proximity to the 2019 presidential election, many observers consider it a political bellwether to gauge the popularity of political parties and President Joko Widodo.

-&lt;sup>10 Simandjuntak, D, 'The 2018 Indonesian local elections results: Rehearsal for party machinery and mobilization of identity politics' ISEAS Commentary, 6 July 2018, available at https://iseas.edu.sg/medias/commentaries/item/7898-the-2018-indonesian-local-elections-results-rehearsal-for-party-machinery-and-mobilization-of-identitypolitics-by-deasy-simandjuntak, accessed on 28 February 2019.
+10 Simandjuntak, D, 'The 2018 Indonesian local elections results: Rehearsal for party machinery and mobilization of identity politics' ISEAS Commentary, 6 July 2018, available at https://iseas.edu.sg/medias/commentaries/item/7898-the-2018-indonesian-local-elections-results-rehearsal-for-party-machinery-and-mobilization-of-identitypolitics-by-deasy-simandjuntak, accessed on 28 February 2019.